 You’ve probably seen A Christmas Story enough times that you never really need to watch it again.
 But watch it you will.
-And enjoy it, too.
-Even though you know every twist and turn it will take for our young hero Ralphie to finally get his hands on his much-desired Red Ryder Carbine-Action 200-Shot Range Model Air Rifle.
+And enjoy it, too—even though you know every twist and turn it will take for our young hero Ralphie to finally get his hands on his much-desired Red Ryder Carbine-Action 200-Shot Range Model Air Rifle.
 (An item he repeats 28 times throughout the film’s 94-minute running time; you could make an eggnog drinking game out of that.)

-At least it doesn’t appear that way when he gets his Christmas theme—or shall we call it a Chistmas theme—back from Mrs. Shields, who also didn’t notice that the “R” is missing from the word.
+At least it doesn’t appear that way when he gets his Christmas theme—or shall we call it a Chistmas theme—back from Mrs. Shields, who also didn’t notice the “R” missing from the word.

-If the voice of the man who brusquely informs Ralphie and Randy that the line to sit on Santa’s lap begins about two miles further back than they had anticipated sounds familiar, that’s because it’s the voice of the narrator, a.k.a.
+If the voice of the man who brusquely informs Ralphie and Randy that the line to sit on Santa’s lap begins about 2 miles further back than they had anticipated sounds familiar, that’s because it’s the voice of the narrator, a.k.a.
 Adult Ralphie, who also happens to be Jean Shepherd, the man upon whose short stories the film itself is based.
 The woman behind Shepherd is his wife, Leigh Brown.